 Fortunately, I don’t use stop losses.
 I don’t like them because they imply that a falling share price is a reason to sell, and I think that in most cases, with large successful businesses, it isn’t.
-In this case it would have meant missing out solid double-digit annualised returns.
+In this case, it would have meant missing out on solid double-digit annualised returns.

-However, the market was less pleased when that plan turned out to involve a near 50% dividend cut.
+However, the market was less pleased when that plan turned out to involve a nearly 50% dividend cut.
 The market’s reaction was predictable, and the shares dropped by more than 12% on the day.
-Again the shares fell to almost 20% below their purchase price and again I stuck to my general strategy, which is to ignore the vast majority of short-term events.
+Again the shares fell to almost 20% below their purchase price, and again I stuck to my general strategy, which is to ignore the vast majority of short-term events.

 Patience leads to profit and annualised returns of almost 18% a year

 More recently, Aviva’s shareholders have had a little more to cheer about; the market has now decided it likes the company’s new strategy.
 The shares have gained more than 70% from their lows of 2012, going from around 265p to 444p.